oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

 ## Introduction

-In this lab, you load data into the Oracle Database Pluggable Database (PDB) schema JSON_USER .
-GoldenGate Extract process EXTSRC captures changes changes from Oracle Database and write them to the local trail file **et**.
-The Distribution Service, creates a Data Stream created to consume the trail file **et**.
+In this lab, you load data into the Oracle Database Pluggable Database (PDB) schema JSON_USER.
+The GoldenGate Extract process **EXTSRC** captures data changes from Oracle Database and writes them to the local trail file et.
+The Distribution Service then creates a Data Stream to consume the contents of the trail file **et.**

 Estimated Time:  30 minutes